How to Prevent Overscheduling Your Employees

 Invest in an easy-to-use scheduling app

 Scheduling issues are common across all industries.
 Therefore, it’s important to have a solid system in place.
-The system should be easily accessible and digital to help you track employee time and evaluate it.
+The system you select should be easily accessible and digital to help you track and evaluate employees' time at work.
 Most of these time tracking shift scheduling apps are available in different versions with a variety of settings to suit your company’s needs.
-This means that you can access them on your mobile phone, desktop, or tablet devices.
+This means you can access them on your mobile phone, desktop, or tablet devices.

 Streamline vacation days

-One of the common issues facing managers is planning for vacation days seamlessly.
+One common issue facing managers is seamlessly planning for vacation days.
 When employees want time off around holidays, it can be difficult to schedule properly.
-By investing in an employee schedule app, you can approve, track and deny an employee time off.
+By investing in an employee scheduling app, you can approve, track, and/or deny employees' time off.
 Plus, employees can easily make plans in advance.

 Hire enough employees

-If you have scheduling issues due to a lack of enough employees to perform the tasks, you’ll need to hire more.
+If you have scheduling issues due to a lack of manpower, you’ll need to consider hiring more people.
 Sometimes, it’s difficult to know how many employees are needed when starting a new business.
-If you are a small business you don’t want extra expenses.
-The last thing you want to happen is to drive potential customers away for not being staffed adequately.
+If you're a small business, you don’t want extra expenses.
+The last thing you want to happen is to drive potential customers away because you're inadequately staffed.
 It’s important to look past the sales and traffic patterns to avoid hiring employees at the last minute.
 Seeking out a professional writer to help create a hiring guideline could be very beneficial.

 Be clear about hours & hold employees accountable

-Business managers should follow these guidelines to ensure that their employees stay motivated and productive at the workplace:
+Business managers should follow these guidelines to ensure their employees stay motivated and productive at work:

-• Provide an estimate of the person’s working hours when hiring
+• Provide an estimate of the individual’s working hours when hiring;

-• Make appropriate changes to shifts as soon as possible
+• Make appropriate changes to shifts as soon as possible; and

-• Provide a work schedule at least 2 weeks in advance
+• Provide a work schedule at least two weeks in advance.

 Offer time between shifts

 Nobody likes to be overworked.
-You need to ensure that your employees have plenty of time between shifts.
+You need to ensure your employees have plenty of time between shifts.
 You also need to communicate this while hiring new employees.
-You need to let your employees know that you value your company’s culture and that you are on the same team.
-For instance, if you are in retail and open every day of the week, you need to give employees some days off during the week.
+You need to let your employees know you value your company’s culture and that you are on the same team.
+For instance, if you're in retail and open every day of the week, you need to give employees some days off during the week.

 Offer incentives

-When you have a scheduling system in place, you can easily know the employees who are not working.
-When you have to call them to cover any added shifts, consider offering them incentives.
+When you have a scheduling system in place, you can easily identify employees who are not working.
+When you have to call them to cover any added shifts, consider offering incentives.
 Consider giving your employees some overtime pay or extra vacation days.

 Conclusion to Preventing Overscheduling

-Every industry and organization has employee scheduling issues.
-However, using the tips that we’ve discussed here will help in minimizing employee turnover, solving communication problems, and planning for a seamless schedule year-round.
+Every industry and organization has employee scheduling issues; however, using the tips we’ve discussed here will help minimize employee turnover, solve communication problems, and plan for a seamless schedule year-round.
 Do you have any extra tips that you’d like to share with your fellow entrepreneurs?

 OnTheClock Employee Time Tracking